r4tangUCSD/lyric-agent/README.md

 self.section_ngram_counts = defaultdict(lambda: defaultdict(int)) # section_ngram_counts[prev section_n - 1 sections][section]
 ```

 Like in our previous model, for keys that required the memorization of n-1 tokens, we put these n-1 tokens into a `list` and then converted the `list` into a `string` to be used as the key.
+Since we have two different n-grams, we need two different n's.
+For our hidden state n-gram, we have `section_n` and for our observation n-gram, we have `word_n`.

 In our training loop, `fit()`, we filtered our songs by user-given `tag` and chose the most `vocab_size` common words from the songs we had left to form our vocabulary.
 All words outside the vocabulary would then be interpretted as an `UNK_TOKEN` later when processing our n-grams.